jdelic/12factor-vault/README.rst

 Django
 ------
+Integrating with Django requires a small monkeypatch that retries failed database connections after refreshing the database credentials from Vault.
+The ``vault12factor`` Django App will install that patch automatically.
+You also have to wrap your database settings dict in a ``DjangoAutoRefreshDBCredentialsDict`` instance that knows hot to refresh database credentials from Vault.

 Here is an example for integrating this with Django, using Vault to get database credentials.
 When using PostgreSQL you will also want to look at `django-postgresql-setrole <https://github.com/jdelic/django-postgresql-setrole>`__.